rgruesbeck/about/index.md

 # Hello

-I'm a software engineer specializing in all things JavaScript.
+I’m a software engineer with a STEM/Biology background and specialize in all things JavaScript.
 I discovered software while working in the wine industry where I built an ethanol prediction model.

 Shortly after, I left wine to chase my dream of being a musician and continued exploring software development by co-founding a design and tech agency.